-As per Chartered Institute of Management Accountants (CIMA) London, cost means "the amount of expenditure (actual or notional) incurred on, or attributable to, a given thing", but the interpretation of the term depends on a number of factors like nature of business or industry.
-Moreover, it is difficult to determine an exact cost or a true cost because no figure of costis true under all circumstances and for all purposes.
+As per Chartered Institute of Management Accountants (CIMA) London, cost means "the amount of expenditure (actual or notional) incurred on, or attributed to, a given thing".
+The interpretation of the term depends on a number of factors like nature of business or industry.
+Moreover, it is difficult to determine an exact cost or a true cost because no figure of cost is true under all circumstances and for all purposes.

-According to Wheldon, costing is, "the classifying, recording and appropriate allocation of expenditure for the determination of the costs of products or services; the relation of these costs to sales values; and the ascertainment of profitability."
+According to Wheldon, costing is, "classifying, recording and appropriate allocation of expenditure for the determination of the costs of products or services; relationship of these costs to sales values; and the ascertainment of profitability."
 In general, it is understood as process for determining cost.

 Cost Accounting is usually considered as the next step to costing.
-It involves meticulously accurate analyzing, standardising, forecasting and comparing relevant costing data so as to interpret and report various concern areas to management.
+It involves meticulous and accurate analysis, standardisation, forecasting and comparison of relevant costing data so as to interpret and report areas of concerns to management.
 Its scope includes preparation of budgets, determination of standard costs based on technical estimates, identifying variances and reasons thereof, etc.

 Cost Accountancy envisages application of costing and cost accounting in a business setup.
 It includes determination of selling price and profitability in addition to forecasting of expenses and future probable incomes.
-It facilitates management with cost control initiatives, ascertainment of profitability and informed decision making.
+It facilitates management by formulating cost control initiatives, ascertainment of profitability and informed decision making.
 Besides, costing and cost accounting, the following areas are also covered under cost accountancy:

-- Cost Reductionis aimed atachieving real and permanent reduction in the unit cost of goods produced or services rendered without compromising the quality or suitability - Cost Controlrefers tosearch for better and more economical ways of completing the current operations.
-It simply identifies and prevents waste within the existing environment. - Cost Auditincludes the verification of cost accounts and a check on their adherence to the cost accounting principles, plans, procedures and objectives.
+- Cost Reduction is aimed at achieving real and permanent reduction in the unit cost of goods produced or services rendered without compromising the quality or suitability. - Cost Control refers to search for better and more economical ways of completing the current operations.
+It simply identifies and prevents waste within the existing environment. - ◆ Cost Audit includes the verification of cost accounts and a check on their adherence to the cost accounting principles, plans, procedures and objectives.